 Preceptorship of Pharmacy Students through the University Structured Practical Experiential Program (SPEP)

 Each type of year of pharmacy student preceptorship has been assigned a unique College File Accreditation Number and corresponding accreditation or CEU certificate.
-Please click on the appropriate link to DOWNLOAD and PRINT Professional Development Accreditation Certificates:
+Please click on the appropriate link to DOWNLOAD and PRINT Professional Development Accreditation Statement of Participations:

-- Preceptor Certificate for 1st year Pharmacy Student, PHRM 1700
+- Preceptor Statement of Participation for 1st year Pharmacy Student, PHRM 1700

-- Preceptor Certificate for 2nd year Pharmacy Student, PHRM 2700
+- Preceptor Statement of Participation for 2nd year Pharmacy Student, PHRM 2700

-- Preceptor Certificate for 3rd year Pharmacy Student, PHRM 3700
+- Preceptor Statement of Participation for 3rd year Pharmacy Student, PHRM 3700

-- Preceptor Certificate for 4th year Pharmacy Student, PHRM 4700
+- Preceptor Statement of Participation for 4th year Pharmacy Student, PHRM 4700

-- Preceptor Certificate for 4th year Pharmacy Student Elective, PHRM 4800
+- Preceptor Statement of Participation for 4th year Pharmacy Student Elective, PHRM 4800

 Becoming a Pharmacy Student Preceptor